renuo/applications-setup-guide/ruby_on_rails/app_initialisation.md

 ### ENV variables with Figaro

 * Add `figaro` to Gemfile.
 Check the [gem homepage](https://github.com/laserlemon/figaro) to see how to install the gem (usually `bundle exec figaro install` is enough).
-Delete the newly created file `config/application.yml`.
+Delete the newly created file `config/application.yml`...
 * and create `config/application.example.yml` where you will specify the only environment variable you need for now:
   `SECRET_KEY_BASE`.
+* Going forward we will only push the `config/application.example.yml` file to the repository in order to protect our env variables.
+* Add application.yml to .gitignore
-* Add the following section to your `bin/setup` script so that the application.yml is created when the project is setup:
+* Add the following section to your `bin/setup` script so that the `application.yml` is created from the `application.example.yml` when the project is setup locally:

   ```ruby
   puts "\n== Copying sample files =="